unbindapp/railpack/CONTRIBUTING.md

 # Contributing to Railpack

+_Note: Contributions are not being accepted at this time as we are still focusing on setting up the core architecture._

 ## Project Status

 This is an early-stage project that is expected to undergo frequent changes.
-While we welcome contributions, please note that the API and functionality may change significantly as we evolve.

-## Pull Requests

-We welcome pull requests that push the project forward in meaningful ways.
-Please ensure your PRs:

-- Address a specific problem or add a well-defined feature
-- Include tests for new functionality
-- Follow the existing code style

-Note: We prefer focused, well-thought-out contributions over "drive-by" PRs that make superficial changes.

 ## Testing